 An average over all approximated benefit bases has been generated, at the individual level.
-For those individuals who report "employee", but for whom the proxy evaluates to zero because they are not in receipt of any of the contributory benefits, current earnings, deflated from 2015 to 2014 (for the input dataset based on EU-SILC 2015) or from 2016 to 2015 (for the input dataset based on EU-SILC 2016) by the growth rate of employee income from national accounts, have been applied.
+For those individuals who report "employee", but for whom the proxy evaluates to zero because they are not in receipt of any of the contributory benefits, current earnings, deflated from 2017 to 2016 (for the input dataset based on EU-SILC 2017) by the growth rate of employee income from national accounts, have been applied.
 This has also been done for individuals with a zero proxy who do not report "employee", but who earn positive income from employment.
 For those with zeros who do not report "employee" and who earn zero income from employment, estimated wages (yivwg) and current hours (lhw) have been applied.